-1See AVL ASX announcement dated 28 November 2018 for full details.
-2See AVL ASX announcement dated 22 December 2020 for full details.
+1 See AVL ASX announcement dated 28 November 2018 for full details.

+2 See AVL ASX announcement dated 22 December 2020 for full details.

-Bryah Resources Limited ("Bryah" or "the Company") is pleased to advise a significant upgrade in the previously reported base metal mineral resource within the Australian Vanadium Project deposit ("Project") which is located within the Company's Gabanintha Project in central Western Australia (Figure 1).
+Bryah Resources Limited ("Bryah" or "the Company") is pleased to advise a significant upgrade in the previously reported base metal mineral resource within the Australian Vanadium deposit ("Project") which is located within the Company's Gabanintha Project in central Western Australia. (see Figure 1).

 Bryah holds mineral rights for all minerals, excluding vanadium, titanium, iron ore, cobalt, chromium, uranium, lithium, tantalum and manganese, which are held by Australian Vanadium Limited ("AVL").
-AVL is a major shareholder (4.8%) of Bryah.
+AVL is a major shareholder (7.14%) of Bryah.
 Both companies are working together to maximise the recovery of metals from this world class Vanadium-Titanium-Magnetite (VTM) deposit, with Bryah taking the lead on further studies relating to the base metal recovery circuit.
-Nickel, Copper and Cobalt are all critically important, high value energy metals vital for the global transition to electric vehicles.
-The collaboration between Bryah and AVL has been assisted by the MMI grant to AVL of \$49M to progress critical minerals.
-BYH is named as a collaborator under the MMI application.
+Nickel, Copper and Cobalt are all critically important, high value energy metals vital for the global transition to Electric Vehicles.

 The VTM deposit is approximately 11.5km long within the Project area with most of this lying on Mining Lease M51/878, which was granted in 2020.
-AVL has now completed a Bankable Feasibility Study3 on the vanadium resource at the Project.
+The Project is currently progressing through a Bankable Feasibility Study by AVL.